 Direct-to-consumer selling is one of the most important trends seen in e-commerce in the last decade.
-Brands are becoming digitally native and entering the market directly – and the opportunity is getting bigger thanks to changing consumer trends in a post pandemic world.
-Studies show that brands going D2C experience over 88% growth in sales and 55% of consumers today prefer to buy directly from brands instead of multi brand retailers.
+Brands are becoming digitally native and entering the market directly – and the opportunity is getting bigger thanks to changing consumer trends in a post-pandemic world.
+Studies show that brands going Direct to Consumer experience over 88% growth in sales and 55% of consumers today prefer to buy directly from brands instead of multi-brand retailers.

 D2C companies are strengthening customers relationships by developing their own sites or social media, but a very large proportion are also selling through marketplaces.
 But competing against e-retail behemoths like Amazon and Flipkart needs a sophisticated approach to brand marketing, distribution and fulfillment and needs brands to take full control and ownership of the end-to-end customer experience.

 Let’s look at five important strategies to consider for brands ready to adopt direct to consumer selling:

 Prepare a D2C specific plan and work out your distribution partner strategy